 - Server #2: 50 X 5 = $250

 - Sever #3: 50 X 7 = $350

 To check your calculations, make sure the individual employees’ take-home tips equal up to the total amount of tips earned in the shift.

-A points system is an effective way for a manager to pool 20-100% of the servers’ tips and fairly disperse them amongst all of the employees, including bussers, bartenders, hostesses, runners and other staff members who help keep the restaurant service running smoothly.
+A points system is an effective way for you to pool 20-100% of the servers’ tips and fairly disperse them amongst all employees, including bussers, bartenders, hostesses, runners, and other staff members who help keep the restaurant service running smoothly.

 - Servers (3): 30 points

 - Bartenders (2): 10 points

 Total points: 45

 - Divide the total number of tips ($1,500) by the total number of points (45) and you’ll get the worth of each point, which in this case is $33.30.